 Pupils are encouraged to try their best to help others in the best way that they can.
-Individual reward systems may be used alongside our Lakes Department 'Blue Ticket' that is awarded by the head of department.
+Individual reward systems may be used such as Golden Time and a Golden Swim alongside postcards sent home to celebrate achievements.

 Keystage 1 and 2

 Keystage 1 and 2 also follow a thematic curriculum that is designed to interest and inspire the pupils to learn through a variety of approaches and media.
 This year our topic's are:

 - KS2 Lakes 6-8 Term 1 - All About Me